View of Descent into Cave

 Legomama5 from Shorewood, IllinoisTrip Advisor Review

 Tours leave frequently throughout the day.
-You must arrive no later than 4pm EDT to be guaranteed a spot on the last tour of the day.
+You must arrive before or by 4 pm EDT to be guaranteed a spot on the last tour of the day.
 The cave temperature is 56 degrees all year.
 Weather is never a problem.

 Closed only on Thanksgiving and Christmas Day.